-FACTBOX - Key Oscar winners at the 88th Academy Awards
+Factbox - Key Oscar winners at the 88th Academy Awards

-LOS ANGELES The 88th Academy Awards, the highest honors in the movie industry, were handed out a ceremony in Hollywood on Sunday hosted by comedian Chris Rock.
+LOS ANGELES The 88th Academy Awards, the highest honours in the movie industry, were handed out a ceremony in Hollywood on Sunday hosted by comedian Chris Rock.

 BEST PICTURE